 Dear Parents and Students,

-The staff has prepared this handbook to be your guide for a successful school year.
-This document details the school rules and procedures.
-Please read this document thoroughly and at the end please sign and return the Parent-Student Contract and the Acceptable Use Policy.
-Medication Forms are included at the end of this handbook.
+This handbook will serve as a wonderful resource for this coming school year.
+The Long Drain Staff worked collaboratively to include details on the school rules and procedures.
+Please read this document thoroughly, then sign and return the Parent-Student Contract and the Acceptable Use Policy at the end of the handbook.
+Additionally, medication forms are included at the end of this handbook.

-On behalf of the faculty and staff, I would like to extend an invitation to visit our school, attend your child’s programs, and become an active member of our PTA and volunteer program.
+On behalf of the faculty and staff, I would like to extend a BIG HORNET WELCOME, and invite you to visit during open houses and family nights, attend your child’s programs, and become an active member of our PTA and volunteer program.

 We will encourage students to be confident, knowledgeable, responsible and productive citizens for a diverse, ever-changing world.